NuKeeperDotNet/NuKeeper/site/content/_index.md

 # NuKeeper
-Nukeeper is a tool to Automagically update NuGet packages in all .NET projects.
-It has command for local usage and for making PR's to a repostiory on all kinds of git hosting platforms.
+Nukeeper is a tool to `automagically` update NuGet packages in all .NET projects.
+It has command for local usage and for making PR's to a repository on all kinds of git hosting platforms.
 It supports .NET framework and .NET Core.

 ### Quick install